Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 I am a psychoanalytic psychotherapist.
 I work in private practice, and have experience of working in the NHS.
 I offer open ended as well as short term psychotherapy.
 I work from two locations, in north London and north east London (N16 & N19).
-My professional training was with the Association for Group and Individual Psychotherapy and I also studied at the Tavistock and Portman NHS Trust/University of East London.
+My professional training was with the Association for Group and Individual Psychotherapy and I also have a Masters degree from the Tavistock and Portman NHS Trust/University of East London.
 I'm registered with UKCP.

 People come to psychotherapy for many reasons.
 For all of us there are times when life becomes too difficult to bear alone.
 You may have experienced a particular crisis that has left you struggling with powerful or disturbing feelings.
-Or you may have come aware of damaging or upsetting patterns of thought or behaviour.
-High levels of anxiety or self-doubt are other reasons people seek psychotherapy.
-Lack of self-worth, depression, anger, bereavement, problems in relationships at work or personally are all common reasons.
+Or you may have become aware of damaging or upsetting patterns of thought or behaviour.
+High levels of anxiety, lack of self-worth, depression, anger, bereavement, problems in relationships at work or personally are all common reasons.
 However, there are many others.

 It may be hard to define your concern - you may simply feel things can't go on as they are.
-The aim of psychotherapy, thinking together, is to help understand your states of mind.
+The aim of psychotherapy is, through thinking together, to help understand your states of mind.
 Psychoanalytic psychotherapy holds that your experience, whatever it is, has a meaning and the job of therapy is to understand it.
 This understanding can alleviate distress, facilitate shifts and new ways of experiencing life.
 Often the sense of what is going on is not immediately obvious.
 Sometimes it is only through talking with someone able to listen in a particular way that we can come to realise what we really think or feel.